-The Commission’s Local Area Coordination program has been supporting West Australians with disability since 1988.
-Local Area Coordinators (LACs) are based throughout the State and with local knowledge help people advocate, plan, organise and access the support and services they need to live a good life.
+The Local Coordination program has been supporting West Australians with disability since 1988.
+Local Coordinators are based throughout the State and with local knowledge help people advocate, plan, organise and access the support and services they need to live a good life.

 Local Coordinators provide ongoing support to individuals, their families and carers to assist them with accessing information, planning for the future, participation in their community and identifying local supports and services.
 They work with government agencies, disability and mental health organisations, and community-based organisations to ensure people with disability can achieve the goals outlined in their individual plans.

 - build and maintain effective working relationships with individuals, families, carers and the community in their local area